Four Past Midnight: Plot

-Mort realizes that John Shooter is really his own split personality.
-Mort had created "Shooter" out of guilt for stealing a story early in his career titled "Crowfoot Mile" and had recently been suspected of another act of plagiarism, although he was innocent the second time.
+Mort realizes that Shooter is really his own split personality.
+He had created "Shooter" out of guilt for stealing the story "Crowfoot Mile" early in his career and had recently been suspected of another act of plagiarism, although he was innocent the second time.
 Tom had not seen Shooter while driving by—he saw Mort, by himself.
 Mort realizes he burned down his own home, killed his own cat, and murdered two people.
+Mort hears who he believes to be Shooter pulling into his driveway.
+Desperate for any sign of his own sanity, he looks outside only to see his ex-wife, Amy.
+Devastated, he loses control of his body and mind to Shooter.
 He blacks out.
-Fifteen minutes later he awakens, only to hear who he believes to be Shooter pulling into his driveway.
-Desperate for any sign of his own sanity, he rushes outside only to find his ex-wife, Amy.
-Devastated, he loses control of his body and mind to Shooter.
-Amy discovers that Mort has gone insane, having written the word "Shooter" all over the house.
+Amy discovers that Mort has gone insane, having written the word "Shooter" all over his house.
 She goes to Mort's study, where "Shooter" attempts to kill her in an ambush.
 She manages to escape.
-"Shooter," chasing Amy outside, is shot by her insurance agent.
+"Shooter", chasing Amy outside, is shot by her insurance investigator.
 Mort becomes himself again, addresses Amy, and dies.

 Later, Amy and Ted Milner—a man she had an affair with before divorcing Mort—discuss her ex-husband's motives.
 She insists that Mort had become two people, one of them a character so vivid it became real.
-She then recalls something Tom witnessed—when he drove past Mort alone, he saw Shooter and Mort in his rear view mirror, but Shooter was transparent.
+She then recalls something Tom witnessed—when he drove past Mort alone, he saw Shooter and Mort in his rearview mirror, but Shooter was transparent.
 Amy then reveals that while digging through Mort's house, she found Shooter's trademark hat.
 She left it right-side up on a trash bag.
-When she returned, she found a note from Shooter inside the overturned hat, revealing that he has traveled back to Mississippi with the story he came for, "Crowfoot Mile."
+When she returned, she found a note from Shooter inside the overturned hat, revealing that he has traveled back to Mississippi with the story he came for, "Crowfoot Mile".
 Amy remarks that Mort had created a character so vivid, he actually came to life.

 Adaptations

 A 2004 film adaptation called Secret Window was made, starring Johnny Depp, John Turturro, Maria Bello and Timothy Hutton.
 The storyline of the movie differs from that of the novel, most notably in their respective endings.
 In the movie, Mort kills his wife and her lover, while in the novel he is killed before he has a chance to do so.
 In the movie, after months it is shown that Mort grew corn in his wife's garden, where it is implied that he buried her and her lover, thus removing any proof that he murdered them.
-Another difference is the titles of the short stories: in the movie, Mort Rainey wrote a story called "Secret Window" and John Shooter wrote "Sowing Season."
+Another difference is the titles of the short stories: in the movie, Mort Rainey wrote a story called "Secret Window" and John Shooter wrote "Sowing Season".
 The story in the movie version is set in upstate New York instead of Maine.

-A three-episode radio adaptation was broadcast in 2003 on BBC Radio 4 starring Henry Goodman, William Roberts, Barbara Barnes, Lee Montague and Kerry Shale.
+A three-episode radio adaptation was first broadcast in 1999 on BBC Radio 4 starring Henry Goodman, William Roberts, Barbara Barnes, Lee Montague and Kerry Shale.

+The audiobook of this story is read by actor James Woods.